 Fast forward to 2012, Kylie founded Global G.L.O.W. with a mission to ignite the power of girls for global transformation.
 We are now an international nonprofit organization that creates and operates innovative out-of-school programs to mentor girls ages 10–18 to advocate for themselves and make their communities stronger.
 The evidence is overwhelming—when girls thrive, they start an upward spiral that changes societal perceptions and norms and breaks the shackles of poverty.
 This evidence fuels one of the central messages of our programming —girls know what girls need.

-In 2020, Global G.L.O.W. is working with community partners on the ground and almost 8,000 girls annually in 23 countries, including the U.S. We work to accelerate girls’ greatness today so they can build a better tomorrow.
+Currently, Global G.L.O.W. works with community partners on the ground and almost 12,000 girls annually in more than 27 countries, including the U.S. We work to accelerate girls’ greatness today so they can build a better tomorrow.
 Amongst those partners is World Assistance for Cambodia where over 400 girls like Srelin thrive in school through mentorship and support from other girls in their GLOW Clubs.
 Educating and empowering girls is the single best action we can take to bring about a just, equitable, and flourishing world for all.
 But in order to get to this state, we must first listen to girls and amplify their voices.
 Understanding the barriers that girls face—from their own perspectives—is vital for changing social norms.
 Only with this critical awareness can solutions be envisioned and actions taken to eliminate the barriers to girls’ empowerment.